 Ever wonder if timespans has any practical usefulness?
 Here is how I used timespans to clear up a communication problem in a global IT architecture group for an international bank.

-Awhile back I worked with a group of IT architects at an international bank.
+Awhile back I worked with a group of enterprise architects (EA) at an international bank with major operations in all the inhabited continents.
 The group, although “headquartered” in the US, had members in each of the bank’s regions.

 This group had been trying to develop a Architectural Strategy.
 In that, they had some elements that were predetermined by the relationship they had with the outsource company that was handling IT support.
 They decided together that their Architectural Strategy would include: